IntegratedPathologyUnit-ICR/c-pmat/README.md

 Before attempting to run, please download the openslide binaries for mac from https://openslide.org/download/
 ## Make a new directory Tools within the c-pmat-main directory, to keep all the c-pmat related tools intact ##
 mkdir Tools

+### Lets say your name is Sam Joe and your mac user profile name is sam, then you will use sam where it says macuserprofile ###

 /Users/macuserprofile/Downloads/c-pmat-main/Tools/openslide-bin-4.0.0.6-macos-arm64-x86_64/lib